crcn/outcome.js/README.md

 ## DRY error handling for JavaScript

-Outcome.js is a simple library which wraps your traditional `.callback(err, result)` functions.
+Outcome.js is a simple library which wraps your `.callback(err, result)` functions.

+### Motiviation

+- Write less code for handling errors.
+- Easier to maintain.
+- Keep error handling code separate.

 Here's the traditional method of handling errors:

 ```javascript